entrepeneur4lyf/kwaak/README.md

 Before you can run Kwaak, make sure you have Docker installed on your machine.

 Kwaak expects a Dockerfile in the root of your project.
+If you already have a Dockerfile, you can just name it differently and configure it in the configuration file.
 This Dockerfile should contain all the dependencies required to test and run your code.

+> [!NOTE]
+> Docker is used to provide a safe execution environment for the agents.
+It does not affect the performance of the LLMs.
+The LLMs are running either locally or in the cloud, and the docker container is only used to run the code.
+This is done to ensure that the agents cannot access your local system.
+Kwaak itself runs locally.

 Additionally, it expects the following to be present:

 - **git**: Required for git operations
 - **fd** [github](https://github.com/sharkdp/fd): Required for searching files.
 Note that it should be available as `fd`, some systems have it as `fdfind`.